 We have a sperm-sharing programme, encourage altruistic donation and offer a free cycle of IVF treatment for a friend or family member of a sperm donor.
 In the latter case, the sperm donated is not used in your treatment but stored in our bank for future use for other patients whose only chance of a family is through the use of donor sperm.

 This means that, at Bourn Hall, there is no waiting list for donor sperm.
 Alternatively, we can arrange for someone you know to donate to you.

 - You have had cancer treatment, a vasectomy, injury, or are not producing your own sperm

 - You carry the genes for a known inherited disease, such as haemophilia or Duchenne muscular dystrophy, putting the life of a resulting baby at risk

 - Your blood type is incompatible with that of your partner.
 For example, if the female partner is Rhesus (Rh)-sensitised and the male partner is Rh-positive, the pregnancy is potentially problematic

 - You are a single woman or part of a female same-sex couple

 You will have a standard IVF cycle and the donor sperm will be used in the embryology laboratory to fertilise your eggs.
 Sperm from our bank is rigorously screened and only released for treatment after a qualifying quarantine period.

 One or two of the resulting embryos are then transferred to your uterus.
 Eighteen days after your egg collection, you’ll be able to take a pregnancy test.
-If this is positive, you should attend one of our East of England clinics, including those at Cambridge, Colchester and Norwich, about 20 days later for a pregnancy scan.
+If this is positive, you should attend one of our East of England clinics, including those at Cambridge, Colchester, Norwich and Wickford, about 20 days later for a pregnancy scan.